 Sian Andrews is the Operations Officer for The Exchange, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
 The shop and café at each gallery are central to the galleries’ income and Sian and Simon (Operations Officer at Newlyn) work together as buyers, selecting high quality, artisan objects and works by local artists and makers for these spaces.
 Sian is committed to craft and design and works with Bettina in curating The Makers’ Market and in designing projects as developments for the future of the gallery.

 The primary aim of Cat Gibbard’s role is to connect audiences with art and artists, both within and beyond the gallery buildings.
 Through her work, she supports and nurtures young artists with opportunities such as The Collaborators and Drawing a Presence.
 Her role also explores the usefulness of art in shaping and enriching our day-to-day lives through initiatives such as The Home Service and A Postcard to Penzance.
 Cat is a trustee of Kernow Education Arts Partnership [KEAP] and is an Area Representative for engage.
 She is also an Artsmark critical friend.

 Kathy Hill delivers the Marketing activities for both venues.
 This covers a wide range of things from press releases to signage, posters to social media – and a whole lot more!
-She joined the Gallery at the end of 2009 on a temporary basis to cover maternity leave but more than six years later is still with us.
+She joined the Gallery at the end of 2009 on a temporary basis to cover maternity leave but more than eight years later is still with us.
 When not at work you might spot Kathy out and about in Newlyn, where she lives, walking her dog, or running along the seafront.